-If an ingrown toenail doesn’t show any signs of improvement by the common home treatments or antibiotics, then the doctor may remove it.
+If an ingrown toenail doesn’t show any signs of improvement by the common home treatments or antibiotics, the doctor may remove it.
 In such cases, partial or full nail removal may be needed.

-A doctor may remove a nail border, underlying nail bed, or part of the growth plate with a local anesthetic help.
+A doctor may remove a nail border, underlying nail bed, or part of the growth plate with local anesthetic help.
 But, in severe, the last resort of removing the entire ingrown nail is needed.
 It is painful and may increase the risk of infection.